dopt/odopt/packages/@dopt/react/README.md

 ## Getting started

-The Dopt React SDK is a framework-specific client for accessing Dopt's blocks API, allowing you to bind user flow state defined in Dopt to your UI to build onboarding and engagement flows.
+The Dopt React SDK is a framework-specific client for accessing Dopt's Block API, allowing you to bind user flow state defined in Dopt to your UI to build onboarding and engagement flows.

 The SDK lives in our open-source monorepo [odopt](https://github.com/dopt/odopt).